 The confidentiality of information such as HR or payroll records, financial accounts, customer data and intellectual property.
-For example, if employees’ or customers’ personal details were compromised, this could constitute a breach of the Data Protection Act.
+For example, if employees’ or customers’ personal details were compromised, this could constitute a breach of the GDPR.

 The integrity of information which has to be accurate and remain so in order to maintain key functions of the organisation, such as design and manufacturing data, task-specific health & safety information or financial reporting in the case of a listed company.
 For example, if a competitor or disgruntled employee accessed and changed the data, the impact could be considerable.

 The availability of information when it is required, such as employee time sheets at the end of the month, or production line operating data on weekdays 8.00am to 6.00pm, 50 weeks a year.
 If the data were unavailable within these times, it could be critical.
 For example, if time sheet records cannot be accessed, employees cannot be paid.